xaravind/Documentation/aws/sample.md

 ---

-## 5. 🔍 Validate Auto Scaling with Stress Testing
+## 6. Validate Auto Scaling with Stress Testing

-### Step 5.1: Install Stress Tool on One EC2 Instance
+###  Install Stress Tool on One EC2 Instance

 SSH into one of the EC2 instances in the Auto Scaling Group and run: